Breeze/breeze.github.io/doc-samples/web-api-odata.md

 <div>
 <img src="/images/samples/WebApiODataSampleStack.png" alt="WebAPI OData Sample Stack" style="float:left"/>
 <p>Everything the user sees takes place inside that shell <code>&lt;div/></code>.
-Its contents are constructed dynamically on the client in HTML and JavaScript with the help of Angular and Breeze.</p>
+Its contents are constructed dynamically on the client in HTML and JavaScript with the help of AngularJS and Breeze.</p>

-<p>Angular provides the data binding and other presentation infrastructure behind the user experience.
+<p>AngularJS provides the data binding and other presentation infrastructure behind the user experience.
 The app adopts a "Model-View-ViewModel" (MVVM) style for separating layout (HTML) from logic (JavaScript) </p><p>On the server stack is your business model and data, communicated to the client with Web API and OData, queried and stored with Entity Framework and SQL Server.</p>
 </div><div style="clear:both"></div>

 # Server Model